 ● Also known as the publishers

-● Receive a commission from the brand to promote, attracts, and convince its prospects on the product’s value to finally land a sale
+● Receive a commission from the brand to promote, attracts, and convince its prospects of the product’s value to land a sale finally

 ● Can be anyone from single individuals to entire companies

 ● The core that makes the affiliate system go ’round

 ● Publishers will try to approach the consumers via several channels (social media, digital billboards or SEO using content marketing) for sales.

 ● Whether consumers can realise themselves are in an affiliate marketing system or not depends on the affiliate’s decision and selling tactics

 ● For each customer purchase, the publisher will gain a corresponding commission from the brand.

 ● An intermediary platform between a publisher and the merchant